 The Pine Dale Mine has been placed in care and maintenance following cessation of all coal extraction in April 2014.
 While in Care and Maintenance, Pine Dale Mine will continue to meet environmental approvals and obligations.
 The PIRMP has been updated to reflect activities while the site is in care and maintenance.
-The current PIRMP has been prepared in accordance with the requirements described under the POEO Act and the Protection of the Environment Operations (General) Regulation 2009 (POEO (G) Regulation), and will remain in place for the duration of the care and maintenance term.
+The current PIRMP has been prepared in accordance with the requirements described under the POEO Act and the POEO (G) Regulation, and will remain in place for the duration of the care and maintenance term.